 To obtain the quantified fault trees it is necessary to open the database file and choose the failure rates or error probabilities for all the events involved in the accident sequence.

 This operation is performed using the "Affidab" sheet, an example of which is shown in the figure 5.
+To enter the failure rates, simply enter the card number of the database and click with the right mouse button: the program will automatically enter the average rates.
+You can choose between λD or λDU, in order to apply the appropriate reliability calculation relationships (SINTEF ref.
+[5] [6]).
 After entering the number of the selected dataset, using the right mouse button, the failure rate is loaded into the worksheet.

 Once the entry of the reliability data and the other variables (mission time, MTBT, MTTR, etc) is completed, it will be possible to activate the processing of the Fault Trees.
 An example of the fault trees is shown in Figure 6.